Radaghast-teh-brown/Calculator-Java/README.md

  A graphic user interface (GUI) is a way to communicate with the user of the aplication in a easiar way.
 Tha java library swing has different resouces to make GUI.

  ## _2 - Functions_
+ The calculador does  this operations:
+ - addition
+ - subtraction
+ - multiplication
+ - division
+ - percentage
+ - squrare root

  ## _3 - Finishing the project_